appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-firestore.md

 ### Add document to collection

-This command creates a new document within a given collection, under the identifer you provide.
+This command creates a new document within a given collection, under the identifier you provide.
 The following section lists all the fields available for the **Add document to collection** command.

 <dl>
   <dt><b>Collection/Document path</b></dt>